Lyfralston/RAEE/README.md

 1. Get predicted results of evaluated models and corresponding golden annotations.

 You can follow a unified event extraction training and testing framework [TextEE](https://github.com/ej0cl6/TextEE), applying its default settings to get these results and annotations.
-We provide these results and annotations in `test_data.tar` of this repository.
+We provide these results and annotations in `test_data.tar` of [this huggingface repository](https://huggingface.co/datasets/Ralston/RAEE_reproduction_data/tree/main).

 2. Generate reassessment data: